Plan Your Activities

-Discipline Members Who Do Not Follow Your Policies
+Hold Members Who Do Not Follow Your Policies Accountable

 Educate Your Alumni

 As a community, our shared understanding of what activities constitute hazing is evolving.
 Often alumni from "another era" have not participated in these conversations with us.
-Educate your alumni advisors regarding today's definitions of hazing--chances are some of the "traditions" that they endured are considered out of bounds today.
-Encourage your advisors to work with Student Leadership Development to develop their understanding of our expectations.
+Educate your alumni regarding today's definitions of hazing--chances are some of the "traditions" that they endured are considered out of bounds today.
+You can work with Student Leadership Development to identify strategies to help alumni develop their understanding of our expectations.

 Join the Hazing Prevention Effort

-The College has a standing committee on Hazing Prevention that includes numerous student members.
-We encourage you to contact the members of the Committee with any questions, comments, or suggestions and to attend the ongoing programming and events offered by the College.
+The university has a standing committee on Hazing Prevention that includes numerous student members.
+We encourage you to contact the members of the Committee with any questions, comments, or suggestions and to attend the ongoing programming and events offered by the university.